Videotron Centre: Design

 The arena is comparable in size to PPG Paints Arena, the home arena of the Pittsburgh Penguins, and occupies approximately 64,000 square metres of space, down from the originally proposed 70,000 square metres.
 The design is also similar to Rogers Place, the home arena of the Edmonton Oilers.
 A television studio, valued at between C$30 million and C$40 million, is constructed within the arena.

 Populous architect and lead project designer Kurt Amundsen described the arena as having a "hockey-first" design suiting the preferences of Canadian fans (who Amundsen described as being more interested in the game itself rather than in-arena entertainment), with a bowl that is "as steep and tight as it could possibly get", allowing spectators to "feel like [they] are on top of the ice".
 The angle of the upper seating bowl is so steep that rails had to be installed at every row to satisfy local building code requirements.

 Notable events

 Two days after playing the last event of its predecessor, Colisée Pepsi, Metallica played the first-ever concert at Videotron Centre on September 16, both as part of their Lords of Summer Tour.

+Madonna performed to a sold-out crowd of over 13,000 patrons on September 21, 2015, part of her Rebel Heart Tour.

+Canadian singer Shania Twain has performed multiple sold-out concerts in the venue with the first being on October 9, 2015 as part of her Rock This Country Tour, which she had said would be her final tour.
+Three years later, she came back with the Now Tour on June 28, 2018.
+Her last concert held here was on June 17, 2023 during her Queen of Me Tour, performing for over 13,300 patrons and grossing over $1.5 million.

 Rihanna played at the venue on April 5, 2016 as an act of her Anti World Tour.

 To this day, Celine Dion is the singer who has played the venue the most times, for a total of 8 concerts.
-During her Summer Tour 2016, she played the arena 5 times in front of 67 368 spectators.
-In 2019, she launched her Courage World Tour at the arena with 3 concerts in front of 39 930 spectators.
+During her Summer Tour 2016, she played the arena 5 times in front of 67,368 spectators.
+In 2019, she launched her Courage World Tour at the arena with 3 concerts in front of 39,930 spectators.

+Billie Eilish performed at the venue on September 29, 2024 as the first show for her Hit Me Hard and Soft: The Tour.

 Videotron Centre has hosted the Quebec International Pee-Wee Hockey Tournament since 2016.

+American professional wrestling promotion WWE hosted a televised episode of WWE Raw from the venue on Monday, August 21, 2023.
+Prior to that night, Quebec wrestling historian Pat Laprade stated in Le Journal de Québec that the event would be the very first televised WWE event to ever take place in Quebec City.
+On March 27, 2024, All Elite Wrestling hosted televised episodes of AEW Dynamite and AEW Rampage at the venue.